 However, another likely cause is simply pressure.
 When you're anxious, the muscles tense up and your body puts pressure on areas like your bladder and your abdomen.
 This pressure may also cause you to need to urinate more often.
 Those with anxiety may also feel more physically tired from all of their anxiety symptoms, and this too may lead to more frequent urination.

 It's not entirely clear why some people with anxiety urinate often, but it is a very common anxiety symptom.

 Very Low Flow/Nearly No Urination

 Finally, another common problem is feeling the need to urinate, but with little coming out.
 We mentioned earlier that this is often similar to those that cannot control their urination at all.
-Somehow, when the fight or flight symptom is activated, the muscles and brain center that control urination simply don’t work properly, and this is the result.
+Somehow, when the fight-or-flight symptom is activated, the muscles and brain center that control urination simply don't work properly, and this is the result.

 Another reason may related back to those that need to urinate often.
 Remember, anxiety can make you feel like you need to urinate, but anxiety doesn't create more urine.
-That means that if you constantly feel like you need to go, you may go to the bathroom but not have very much urine left to release.
+That means that if you constantly feel like you need to go, you may go to the bathroom but not have very much urine left to void.

 Other Possible Urination Problems

 Those are the three most common urination problems, but they may not be the only issue.
 Some people may worry about the color or consistency of their urine.
 Others may worry about when they need to urinate (for example, at night or during the day).

 All of these may be caused by anxiety.
 In many cases, none of these are a concern at all, but anxiety causes you to worry about them more than you otherwise need to.
 It's not uncommon for people with anxiety to see urine of a questionable color and Google the symptoms in a way that those without anxiety would never even think of.